 We have had some difficult times where it felt like this was the new normal and we would just have to get used to it.
 Then suddenly something is unlocked and life gets a bit easier... a change of medication, an understanding Parkinson’s Nurse, a powerful self-management group, and a helpful Occupational Therapist.
-These things all help Matt, but in turn have helped me...so it's been important to be a partner in his health care.
+These things all help Matt, but in turn have helped me.
+So, it's been important to be a partner in his health care.

 Just as important though are the things that have helped me.
-After that 1st visit to the Doctor I realised I had some choices to make and that I would have to reset my focus and not lose myself to my caring role.
+After that first visit to the Doctor I realised I had some choices to make and that I would have to reset my focus and not lose myself to my caring role.
 Perhaps I could still have a career, do work that had meaning, perhaps my education and personal development needed to continue.
 My faith, supportive friends and family and a great cleaner are my life essentials.

 ...and then along comes Covid 19

 If Matt gets ill it can take him a long time to recover and it can be exhausting.
-So my attitude has been - No way is Covid 19 getting in this house!
+So my attitude has been - "no way is Covid 19 getting in this house"!
 Two weeks before lock down I started booking online shopping slots, redeployed my cleaner as my community help and cancelled the hairdresser.
 I’ve updated our emergency plan, switched the medication to be delivered rather than collected and ordered a wholesale box of sweets and chocolate.
 I’ve filled the freezer with home cooked food and felt like I was ready for anything.

-I can tell you are impressed!!
-To be honest there are lots of other things I could have done that I didn’t do (there will always be something else).
+I can tell you are impressed!
+To be honest, there are lots of other things I could have done that I didn’t do (there will always be something else).
 I was also spurred on by hearing about what other carers were doing and more importantly how it gave them a sense of being in control in uncertain times.

 You can’t control everything though.
 I’ve floundered trying to support my two girls with studying at home, using my favoured approach of don’t get too involved and hope for the best.
 I’ve struggled to switch off from work - my normal morning swim was a big stress relief for me and I haven’t really found a replacement for that.
-Living in social isolation whilst being hyper connected online is not sustainable.
+Living in social isolation whilst being hyper-connected online is not sustainable.
 I’ve left my self-care to last and I think this is making it harder to get re-started.
 So it's time to make some small changes that put me first, things that will get me though lockdown and things that will be sustainable for the future too.
 In fact I've made a start with my "digital distancing" - the whole of Saturday without my phone or computer!